Everything You Need to Know About UPS Class A Driver Jobs

 What Are UPS Class A Driver Jobs in the U.S. Trucking Industry?

-UPS Class A CDL jobs involve operating Class 8 tractor-trailers and heavy combination vehicles for LTL (Less-Than-Truckload) and TL (Truckload) freight transportation across all 48 contiguous states.
-These positions require a valid Commercial Driver’s License (CDL) Class A with all necessary endorsements under current FMCSA regulations, including compliance with ELD mandates, and hours-of-service (HOS) rules.
+UPS Class A CDL jobs involve operating Class 8 tractor-trailers and heavy combination vehicles for LTL (Less-Than-Truckload) and TL (Truckload) freight across the 48 contiguous states.
+These roles require a valid Commercial Driver’s License (CDL) Class A with any necessary endorsements under current FMCSA regulations, along with compliance with ELD mandates and hours-of-service (HOS) rules.

-Key Term: In the U.S., a Class A CDL allows operation of commercial motor vehicles (CMVs) with GVWR over 26,001 lbs pulling trailers exceeding 10,000 lbs.
-UPS requires additional endorsements like Hazmat (H), Doubles/Triples (T), and often Tanker (N) for specialized bulk routes – exceeding standard DOT requirements.
+Key Term: In the U.S., a Class A CDL authorizes operation of commercial motor vehicles (CMVs) with a GVWR over 26,001 lbs that tow trailers exceeding 10,000 lbs.
+UPS often requires additional endorsements such as Hazmat (H), Doubles/Triples (T), and frequently Tanker (N) for bulk routes—requirements that go beyond standard DOT guidance.

 2024 U.S. Trucking Industry Statistics (FMCSA Data)

-• 92% of UPS freight moves via Class A vehicles (source; vs. 78% industry average)
+• 92% of UPS freight moves via Class A vehicles (source) — compared with a 78% industry average.

-• Transporting domestic and international freight with customs documentation
+• Managing domestic and international freight with required customs documentation.

-• Operating specialized equipment like liftgates and pallet jacks
+• Operating specialized equipment such as liftgates and pallet jacks.

-• Completing FMCSA-mandated electronic logs (ELDs) via UPS proprietary systems
+• Completing FMCSA-mandated electronic logs (ELDs) using UPS proprietary systems.

-• Following UPS’s enhanced safety protocols exceeding DOT minimums
+• Following UPS’s enhanced safety protocols that often exceed basic DOT/OSHA minimums.

 UPS Class A Driver Requirements: FMCSA Standards vs. UPS Enhanced Protocols

-UPS maintains stricter requirements than the FMCSA minimums for Class A CDL drivers, with protocols aligned with ATA safety benchmarks.
-Their standards exceed typical for-hire carrier expectations in these key areas:
+UPS enforces stricter requirements than FMCSA minimums, aligning many protocols with ATA safety benchmarks.
+Their standards typically exceed those of many for-hire carriers in several key areas:

 Requirement UPS Standard Industry Standard FMCSA Minimum

-CDL Class A with H/T endorsements A (no endorsements) A (no endorsements)
+CDL Class A with H/T endorsements A (endorsements optional) A (endorsements optional)

 Experience 2+ years tractor-trailer 1 year OTR 6 months